kevinmatthes/libstring/CONTRIBUTING.md

 introduced.

-There, all types, identifiers and values need to be aligned by tab stops in order to achieve a table-like structure of the whole declaration list:
+There, all types, identifiers and values need to be aligned by tab stops in order to achieve a table-like structure for the whole declaration list:

 ```
 bool        ret     = false;
-const int   answer  = 0x42;
+const int   answer  = 0x2A;
-const int   number  = 0x23;
+const int   number  = 0x17;
 const int   value   = 0x0;
 string_t    text    = "foo";
 ```